UFC on FOX: Teixeira vs Evans: Predictions & Analysis

 A few statistical edges stand out.
 Dariush throws significantly more leather — a 0.6 sig. strike per minute gap.
 Chiesa is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Dariush has tighter striking defense, making opponents miss more often.

-**The Pick: Beneil Dariush over Michael Chiesa.** The model gives Dariush a slight nod at 56% — this could easily go either way.
-Notably, the betting market has Chiesa at 39% implied while our model sees 44% — a 5-point disagreement that could signal value.
+The Pick: Beneil Dariush over Michael Chiesa.
+This is essentially a pick'em.
+The model nudges toward Dariush at 52%, but there's almost nothing separating these two.
+Notably, the betting market has Chiesa at 39% implied while our model sees 49% — a 10-point disagreement that could signal value.

 Raquel Pennington vs Bethe Correia